Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Experiment

+We show the comparison of our proposed method and previous methods in Fig.\ref{fig:comparison}, and summarize the strengths and weaknesses of various methods compared to the proposed method:

+\textbf{CycleGAN} effectively stylizes portraits for animation and oilpaint style, but can introduce deformations in the hair area for the animation style and unclear artifacts for the oilpaint style.
+It also faces challenges, such as mode-collapse, especially noticeable in the watercolor and inkpaint styles due to the limited number of style samples available.

+\textbf{AgileGAN} successfully synthesizes visually pleasing results for animation, watercolor and oilpaint.
+However, it falls short in preserving the identity of the subjects and maintaining background information.
+Additionally, it struggles to provide meaningful results for inkpaint style.

+\textbf{SCGAN} excels in faithfully preserving the identity information of portrait images and effectively transferring style colors.
+However, it may fall short in transferring sufficient textures to the results.

+\textbf{DCTNet} produces generally high-quality stylized samples, but some suffer from blurred backgrounds and excessive smoothing.
+Additionally, the strength of the stylized effects may not always meet expectations.

+\textbf{CocosNetV2} generates stylized results with the guidance of HED\cite{xie2015holistically} edge map, the loose control hinders the preservation of original identities and even leads to occasional artifacts.

+For \textbf{LDM}, we use StableDiffusionV1.5 as base model and adopt Low-Rank adaptation training (LoRA) for stylization training, and generate stylization results using ControlNet with HED edge detection.
+As prompt engineering heavily effects the final results of LDM with LoRA, we use the same prompt "masterpiece, best quality, a boy/girl/man/woman" for all images for fair comparison.
+The LoRA training leads to stylization results with smooth surface, and the lack of diversity in the style dataset also causes distribution bias.
+As we are using edge maps detected by HED for spatial control, the colors are not fully preserved and the some details such as haircut and beard are also changed.

+\textbf{JoJoGAN} blurs background due to the StyleGAN inversion \cite{richardson2021encoding} it deploys.
+Also, it fails to properly reconstruct human faces for inkpaint style as there're only limited number of images in the training set.

+\textbf{VCT} tends to cause artifacts on facial characters such as the eyes region of all images in animation style and the little girl in inkpaint style, and the mouth region of the red hair female in oilpaint style.

-\textbf{Our proposed method}, on the contrary, synthesizes visually pleasant stylization results for both 4 styles, because the proposed geometric alignment effectively align the key areas and help the model learn style information of corresponding regions.
+\textbf{Our proposed method} synthesizes visually pleasant stylization results for all the 4 styles, because the proposed geometric alignment effectively aligns the key areas and helps the model learn style information of corresponding regions.
 It also preserves identity, gender, age and even background information, as the geometric aligned cycle-consistent loss effectively constrains the spatial information.
 To conclude, our method outperforms previous methods in better stylization quality, fewer artifacts, preservation of identity and stability on small training dataset.